nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 A final parameter that is unique to the size estimation service is `total-granule-input-bytes`: this is required when passing `nc4` or `ascii` as the format values.
-This parameter represents the size of the granules when no subsetting operation is being peformed.
+This parameter represents the size of the granules when no subsetting operation is being performed.

 ## Examples